Cancer Screening

 In July 2025, Australia initiated the National Lung Cancer Screening Program, marked the first new cancer screening initiative to be introduced in two decades.
 Free, two-yearly, low-dose CT scans will be offered to high-risk people aged 50–70.
 Evidence shows this program could detect up to 70% of lung cancers at early, more treatable stages and prevent more than 500 deaths each year (Department of Health and Aged Care, 2024).

-Practices choose four continuous quality improvement (CQI) activities from the practice payment guide or you can choose to develop practice-specific activities you think will improve cancer screening rates for your patient cohort.
+Practices choose quality improvement (CQI) practice-specific activities you think will improve cancer screening rates for your patient cohort.
 The Practice Development Matrix can help you to develop these activities.

-Your practice then works on your proposed activities with between the period of September 2025 and 14 February 2026.
-Your Brisbane North PHN QI&D Engagement Officer can guide and support you through this process.
+Your practice then works on your proposed activities with.
+The Brisbane North PHN QI&D Engagement Officer can guide and support you through this process.

 Get Support